skullyframework/skully/readme.md

 - It is a compilation of best practices in software development.
 - Easy to use command line tools (we use the symfony Command plugin for this), and additional tools you can add as you go.
 Examples below.
 - Database migration, a great feature from Rails, is integrated with the help of Ruckusing module (which we tinkered with a bit).
-- We think this is the best feature Skully offers: Clean integration with our favourite IDE: [PHP Storm]()
+- We think this is the best feature Skully offers: Clean integration with our favourite IDE: [PHP Storm](http://www.jetbrains.com/phpstorm/).
+Do you remember the days when you have to do find-from-all to find out where a class / method is inherited from?
+That days are long gone with Skully on PHP Storm.

+## Setting Up

+Coming soon

+## Project Structure

+## Templating with Skully is Fun!

+## Command Line Applications

+Coming Soon

+## Tools

+### Schema Migration Tool

+### Javascript Packer Tool

+### Password Encryption Tool